groucho75/ci_html5_auth_crud/README.md

 Installation
 ------------

-1. Unzip the package and upload all files and folders to your server.
+1. Unzip the package and upload all files and folders to your server

-2. Create a database and put connection settings in `application/config/database.php`
+2. Create a database and set connection settings in `application/config/database.php`

-3. Crate and populate standard database tables using sql scripts in `application/sql`, usually: `ci.sql`, `ion_auth.sql`, `crud.sql`
+3. Create and populate standard database tables using sql scripts inside `application/sql`, usually: `ci.sql`, `ion_auth.sql`, `crud.sql`

 4. Edit minimal configurations in main `index.php` (more configs in `application/config` folder)

-5. Visit the home and enjoy it.
+5. Visit the home and enjoy it

 6. To enter the reserved area login as: admin@admin.com / password